Render Golang templates with a timeout

 Putting it all together, instead of rendering our template directly

-, we render it asynchronously inside of a goroutine
+from main, we render it asynchronously inside of a goroutine and have it

 Happy programming!